davidbanham/GmailFavicons/readme.md

+See what I'm talking about here - http://imgur.com/a/mjj5k

 So you have a few google email accounts.
 Your personal gmail, one for your startup, maybe some others.

 You can have three of them at a time open in your browser, but those tabs take up a lot of screen real estate!

-So, you collapse them into application tabs, you clever Chrome or Firefox user, you.
+So, you collapse them into application tabs, you clever thing, you.

 But oh no!
 Now they all look the same.
 You know you have new email, but you have no good way of knowing which account it's arrived in.